-- 3.2 Many other staff will also have this full qualification.
-All other teachers, at the direction of each school's head, will undergo two or one day training sessions leading at the very least to the recognised paediatric certificate. - 3.3 At least one person with full first aid qualification is required in school at all times when children are present and on trips when children are offsite. - 3.4 Staff working in the EYFS must hold a recognised current pædiatric first aid certificate.
-At least one person who has a current pædiatric first aid certificate must be on the premises, or on an outing, at all times when EYFS children are present. - 3.5 A list of staff and their training is maintained on Faculty.
-All staff therefore have access to the list. - 3.6 If the school enrols a child with a specific medical condition e.g. diabetes or epilepsy additional training will be given to staff. - 3.7 A number of staff are also trained in Mental Health First Aid for adults and children to help support the wellbeing and mental health of pupils and staff.
+- 3.1 All permanent staff (and in some instances temporary staff) are required to undergo first aid training within the first year of their employment.
+All staff have regular refresher training at least every three years to keep their qualifications up to date.
+Staff need to be aware that this training and further updates may take place at weekends or in the school holidays.
+At least I staff member on each site will hold a "First Aid at Work" qualification. - 3.2 All other teachers, at the direction of each school's head, will undergo two or one day training sessions leading at the very least to the recognised paediatric certificate. - 3.3 At least one person with full first aid qualification is required in school at all times when children are present and on trips when children are offsite. - 3.4 Staff working in the EYFS must hold a recognised current pædiatric first aid certificate within six months of commencing work in order to be included in nursery staff ratio.
+At least one person who has a current pædiatric first aid certificate must be on the premises, or on an outing, at all times when EYFS children are present. - 3.5 A list of staff and their training is maintained by the bursery/head of finance.
+All staff therefore have access to the list. - 3.6 If the school enrols a child with a specific medical condition, e.g., diabetes or epilepsy, additional training will be given to staff. - 3.7 A number of staff are also trained in Mental Health First Aid for adults and children to help support the wellbeing and mental health of pupils and staff.